EU Draft Article-Reply1

 This is not a minor adjustment in language.

-It is a fundamental acknowledgement of what ship recyclers, steelmakers and maritime professionals have said for decades: end-of-life vessels are among the world’s most valuable industrial reservoirs of reusable materials.
+It is a fundamental acknowledgment of what ship recyclers, steelmakers, and maritime professionals have said for decades.
+End-of-life vessels are among the world’s most valuable industrial reservoirs of reusable materials.
+More than 97 percent of a vessel by weight can be reused or recycled.

 In other words, a ship at the end of its service life is not merely “waste.”
 It is a large-scale circular economy asset.